Secure Your Resilience

 Get Specific.
 Get Tactical.

 Maturing BCDR to contend with a fast-moving threat landscape requires a multidimensional approach that not only transforms resilience at the strategic business level, but at the tactical level as well.
-By drilling down into the granular elements of every single system, piece of data and application that goes into a critical business process, you’re clarifying exactly how to secure it.
+By drilling down into the granular elements of every single system, application, and data that goes into a critical business process, you’re clarifying exactly how to secure it.
 Applying such tactics presents a tangible way to raise security awareness around crown jewels while enhancing the overall business strategy.

 Tactics should also include hands-on-keyboard, step-by-step recovery plans that are operationalized to be tested and maintained programmatically to keep step with evolving threats and ever-changing business needs.
 Importantly, translating tactics to strategy enables your teams to approach the C-suite and demonstrate how fast you can recover, and also present a step-by-step process to do so.